 Brazil’s abolitionist movement used the Camellia as a symbol of their fight against slavery during the Imperial Era of the country.
 The plant was widely planted to signal the struggle to secure freedom for enslaved people.

 New Zealand and the Camellia Flower

-One cultural use of white Camellia flowers in particular was to symbolize the women’s suffrage movement in New Zealand.
-Due to the temperature but warm climate, the plant flourishes there and was a perfect symbol of the fight for the vote for women in 1893.
+One cultural use of white Camellia flowers, in particular, was to symbolize the women’s suffrage movement in New Zealand.
+Due to the temperature but warm climate, the plant flourished there and was a perfect symbol of the fight for the vote for women in 1893.

 Art and Literature That Mentions Camellias

-There are hundreds of works of art that show or mention these fragrant flowers, but some of the best known include:
+Hundreds of works of art show or mention these fragrant flowers, but some of the best known include:

 - White Camellias in the novel To Kill a Mockingbird, which are destroyed by the main character in an act of retaliation

 - The Lady of the Camellias, a novel by Alexandre Dumas about the doomed romance between two young lovers.